Pig-ling/Double-Edge/README.md

 # Double-Edge
 Split tools and Armor

+Double Edge is a Minecraft Mod Whereby you can split tools and armor for a price of half the durability, Both copies retain original enchantments

 For the OpenSource Code

 Feel Free to edit the files for personal use, If you want to re-publish any of these files in your own mod, please give me credit.
 If you intend on using over 60% of the files, please contact me on CurseForge here, my username is Pigling